symfony/symfony-docs/routing/custom_route_loader.rst

 ------------------------------------

 Using a regular Symfony service is the simplest way to load routes in a customized way.
-It's much easier than creating a full custom route loader, so you should always consider this option first.
+It is much easier than creating a full custom route loader, so you should always consider this option first.

 To do so, define ``type: service`` as the type of the loaded routing resource